-I’m sold on the Boon Lawn because of its unique construct that makes individual items easy to grab without disturbing anything else while not sacrificing capacity.
-Its simplistic design is pretty ingenious: It holds everything from tiny nipples to dinner plates upright, so it can definitely be used as a regular dishrack later on.
-And no assembly is needed.
+I’m sold on the Boon Lawn because of its unique construction that makes individual items easy to grab without disturbing anything else, while also not sacrificing capacity.
+Its simplistic design is pretty ingenious: It holds everything from tiny nipples to dinner plates upright, so it can definitely be used as a regular dish rack later on.
+Another bonus is that no assembly is needed.

 The Boon Lawn is 13.5 inches long by 11 inches wide by 2.5 inches high.
 It’s made of BPA-free, phthalate-free, and PVC-free plastic.
 It didn’t slide around on my granite countertop.
 While it doesn’t drain into the sink, it holds a lot of water, so I had no problems with overflow.

-Before I saw the product for myself, I worried all those little “blades of grass” would be impossible to clean.
-Now, I see that the rack is actually two layers that can be separated and popped into the dishwasher, which I did.
-It held up fine on the top rack.
+Before I saw the product for myself I worried all those little “blades of grass” would be impossible to clean, especially since this rack is not dishwasher safe.
+When I tested the rack I learned that it’s actually two layers that can be separated to be cleaned to make it easier.
 Still, I do wonder how clean it would get once it’s been used for six months.
 I’d feel OK taking the chance though, as none of the many the product’s online reviewers seemed to share this particular concern.

 It looks pretty chic, too, especially in the white.
 It’s also available in green.
 You can buy two accessories to go with it—the Stem and the Twig.
 The former looks like a funky flower; the latter, a sleek gray stick.
 These hold nipples, rings, and other small doodads, giving you more room for bigger items on the main rack.
-At $5 each, you may want to buy one and see if it’s really handy, but personally, I’d do without it.
-I had no trouble accommodating big and little items on the basic rack, and the look of these add-ons takes away from the low-key way the rack blends into your kitchen.
+It’s personal preference whether or not you find these accessories handy, but personally I’d do without them.
+I had no trouble accommodating big and little items on the basic rack, and for me the look of these add-ons takes away from the low-key way the rack blends into your kitchen.

 Often, the most expensive baby gear product in a category is not the best bet for most people.
 Here, though, that actually turned out to be the case.
-Of course, since this is a low-ticket category overall, we’re only talking about $5 or so extra hit to your wallet.
+Since this is a low-ticket category overall though, we’re only talking about a $5 extra hit to your wallet.

 Who Else Likes It?